 CNN is a type of feed-forward artificial neural network with variations of multilayer perceptrons designed to use minimal amounts of preprocessing.
-A convolutional neural network takes the input features in batch wise like a filter, assigns importance (learnable weights and biases) to various aspects or objects in the image and is able to differentiate one from the other.
+A convolutional neural network takes the input features batch-wise like a filter, assigns importance (learnable weights and biases) to various aspects or objects in the image, and is able to differentiate one from the other.
 The network is able to remember the images in parts and compute the operations.
 It is mostly used to analyze visual imagery, for signal and image processing.

 - Recurrent Neural Network (RNN)

-Recurrent neural network works on the principle of saving the output of a layer and feeding this back to the input to help in predicting the outcome of the layer.
-This network uses the internal state (or memory) to process the variable length sequences of inputs and hence can handle the arbitrary input or output lengths.
+A recurrent neural network works on the principle of saving the output of a layer and feeding this back to the input to help in predicting the outcome of the layer.
+This network uses the internal state (or memory) to process the variable-length sequences of inputs and hence can handle the arbitrary input or output lengths.

 This type of artificial neural network learns the data codings in an unsupervised manner.
 These unsupervised learning models have input, output and hidden layers connecting them.
 These are mostly applicable for dimensionality reduction, by training the network to ignore signal “noise” and for learning generative models of data.
 It is applicable in image reconstruction and image colorization.

 46. What are the hyperparameters of ANN?